Oasis of the Seas: History

 During the first float-out of the vessel the tugboats that were pulling the ship from its dock failed to control the ship, resulting in the port side of the ship hitting the dock.
 This resulted in some cosmetic damage and minor damage to the hull, which was repaired and did not affect the final delivery date of the vessel.

 The ship was completed and turned over to Royal Caribbean on 28 October 2009.
 Two days later, she departed Finland for the United States.
 While exiting the Baltic Sea, the vessel passed underneath the Great Belt Fixed Link in Denmark on 31 October 2009 at 23:18 UTC.
 The bridge has a clearance of 65 m above the water; Oasis normally has an air draft of 72 m.
 The passage under the bridge was possible due to retraction of the telescoping funnels, and an additional 30 cm was gained by the squat effect whereby vessels traveling at speed in a shallow channel will be drawn deeper into the water.
 Approaching the bridge at 23 kn, the ship passed under it with less than 2 ft of clearance.

 Proceeding through the English Channel, Oasis of the Seas stopped briefly in the Solent so that 300 shipyard workers who were on board doing finishing work could disembark, then left on the way to her intended home port of Port Everglades in Fort Lauderdale, Florida.
 The ship arrived there on 13 November 2009, where tropical plants were installed prior to some introductory trips and her maiden voyage on 5 December 2009.

 Oasis of the Seas had a minor refit in winter 2011.
 She underwent a second drydock refit in October 2014.
 During drydock the ship was modified by dividing the main dining room into three separate restaurants.

+Oasis of the Seas was scheduled to cruise the Mediterranean out of Barcelona in summer 2019 before undergoing a major drydock at the end of the season.
+After spending nearly three months in dry dock receiving upgrades and new amenities, Oasis of the Seas then repositioned to her new homeport of Miami for the fall and winter 2019 seasons.
+She was scheduled to move to Cape Liberty Cruise Port in May 2020, becoming the first Oasis class vessel to ever be homeported there.

+COVID-19 pandemic

+During a March 8 to 15, 2020 sailing, Royal Caribbean notified the U.S. Centers for Disease Control and Prevention of a possible COVID-19 infection aboard Oasis of the Seas.
+All passengers disembarked at PortMiami on March 15 and Royal Caribbean stopped passenger sailings as the global pandemic took hold.
+Two weeks later, 14 Oasis of the Seas crew members tested positive for COVID-19 infections.
+By April 20, 2020, two crew members remaining aboard Oasis of the Seas had died of COVID-19 in hospital in Florida.
+In early May, a third crew member had died of COVID-19.